rolandbreedveld/nest-api/README.md

-scripts are located (in my case) in /home/pi/nest-api/
+scripts are located (in my case) in /home/pi/nest-api/\
+If you use a different path, you should change it a some places, also every time you pull a new version.

 This script needs php, so be shure it's installed:
 - sudo apt install php php-curl php-cli php-common